hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ## When can you get this error ?

-The most typical situation is when you are logged in as a privileged user a non iLO based server, a virtual machine or a laptop, as explained above.
+The most typical situation is when you are logged as a privileged user in a non-iLO based server, a virtual machine or a laptop, as explained in the above paragraph.

-I've seen as well case where VMware system managers installed manually an rpm iLOrest package in their ESXi hypervisor instead of getting it installed with the supported HPE custom images.
+I've seen as well cases where VMware system managers installed manually a`.rpm` iLOrest package in their ESXi hypervisor instead of getting it installed with a [supported HPE custom image](https://vibsdepot.hpe.com/).
+It is important to remember that HPE bundles and tesst specific application packages of iLOrest, SUM, SUT and the Agentless Management Service (AMS) for the ESXi hypervisor.
+Manual installation of those applications will generate problems like the `Chif driver not found` error.

 ## Python / PowerShell scripts